-Means local efforts to manage how we use energy and where our energy comes from.
+Local efforts manage how we use energy and where our energy comes from.
 Community energy refers to multiple energy

-sources and distribution networks that are shared between various members of a geographic neighborhoods, with at least
+sources and distribution networks that are shared between various members of a geographic neighborhood, with at least

 part of the energy generated in the local area.
 This means some degree of local involvement in the management and control

-of the system, with sharing of responsibilities, benefits (including revenue) and impacts among the community.
+of the system, with sharing of responsibilities and benefits (including revenue).

 Citizen Behaviour - Buildings

-appliances in your home, putting on a sweater instead of turning up the heat, or retrofitting your house to improve
+Star appliances in your home, putting on a sweater instead of turning up the heat, switching from natural gas to heat pumps to heat your house,

-its insulation.
-According to BC Hydro, if you turn down your heat by just two degrees, you can reduce your home heating
+insulation According to BC Hydro, if you turn down your heat by just two degrees, you can reduce your

-land use and transportation plans and policies that place higher density homes close to services—and support transit,
+adopt land use and transportation plans and policies that place higher density homes close to services—and support

-pedestrians and cyclists—to encourage people to drive less.
-Higher densities also support more efficient and cost-effective
+transit, pedestrians and cyclists—to encourage people to drive less.
+Higher densities also support more efficient

-community energy solutions, such as a district heating system.
-With people living closer together, they will share
+and cost-effective community energy solutions, such as a district heating system.
+With people living closer together,

-building walls, which greatly reduces the amount of energy needed to heat a home.
-Local governments can adopt policies
+they will share building walls, which greatly reduces the amount of energy needed to heat a home.
+Local governments

-and programs to assist homeowners in energy efficient upgrades, such as rebates or on-bill financing for the installation
+can adopt policies and programs to assist homeowners in energy efficient upgrades, such as rebates or on-bill financing

 Households directly account